mccg/mccg.github.io/_posts/2018-02-09-enumerize-in-elixir.md

     end
   end
   ```
-  It's a little bit inconvenient to require "XXXType" everytime you use it in a new module.
+  It's a little bit inconvenient to require "XXXType" eachtime you use it in a new module.
   On the bright side, code becomes more clean when you define enumeration.